 I was involved in an incident, what do I need to do?

 If you were documented (by Public Safety, Student Life staff, faculty, or anyone else) as being involved in an incident, expect a Notice to Appear email from our office.
 After receiving the email, you should check date/time of your hearing.
 In addition to checking your inbox, we encourage students to check their spam/junk folder as well.
 You should also consider reviewing the Code of Conduct, specifically the policy in question and the procedure.
-You can contact a Hearing Adviser or the Assistant Director for Student Conduct if you have questions related to your incident.
+You can contact a Hearing Adviser or the Director of Residence Life + Conduct if you have questions related to your incident.
 Please understand that the process is fair and that your side of the story will be heard.
 If you are in violation and there are sanctions, complete them on time to avoid further documentation.

 I didn’t do anything wrong.

 You will have an opportunity during your hearing to explain your perspective of an incident.
 Our staff will then make a determination as to what occurred.
 Keep in mind, our process is meant to be educational and that is our focus when meeting with students.

 If you are found in violation of the UArts Code of Student Conduct or our Residential Living policies, sanctions range from warning to loss of housing, and in some cases, expulsion from the University.
 Often times there are additional sanctions, such as; assessments, community service, reflection papers, policy reviews, fines, or other projects.
 All sanctions applied by the Hearing Officer should be completed on time or students risk further consequences.